alexpdp7/alexpdp7/programming/the-content-web-manifesto/README.md

 ### Test your website with a terminal browser without JavaScript like w3m, lynx, or elinks

-If your website works with one of those browsers, then:
+If your website is usable with one of those browsers, then:

 * Your website does not require JavaScript to load.
   This automatically addresses most annoyances with content websites.